 One of the biggest draws when it comes to Windsor is Queen Mary’s Doll’s House.
-Queen Mary was Queen Elizabeth II’s grandmother, wife to King George V (the one who the King’s Speech is about).
+Queen Mary was Queen Elizabeth II’s grandmother.
 It was built in the 1920s by one of the most renowned architects in the country at the time and features 1/12th scale rooms filled with furniture, books, artwork, even a hidden garden.
 It is so intricate that there is even electricity and water running in it’s pipes.
 It is an incredible representation of how the royal family lived during that period.

 My favorite part of the tour is St. George’s Chapel.
-Located in the Lower Ward outside the castle proper, the Chapel is a beautiful example of gothic architecture complete with huge stain glass windows, impressive stone fan vaulting on the ceiling and statues lining the roof.
+Located in the Lower Ward outside the castle proper, the Chapel is a beautiful example of Gothic architecture complete with huge stain glass windows, impressive stone fan vaulting on the ceiling and statues lining the roof.
 It’s basically a mini Westminster Abbey with lots of hidden alcoves to explore so you can feel like you’re Indiana Jones or in a Dan Brown novel.
-It’s also the final resting place of a dozen members of the royal family, including King Henry VIII and Jane Seymour, his third wife, and King George VI and King George V, Queen Elizabeth II’s grandfather and father, respectively.
+It’s also the final resting place of a dozen members of the royal family, including King Henry VIII and Jane Seymour (his third wife) and King George V and King George VI, Queen Elizabeth II’s grandfather and father, respectively.

 The Quire and the Naive are exceptionally beautiful, the rows of stalls for the Knights of the Order of the Garter and their respective flags hanging above is simply stunning.
 The Naive being anchored by the stunning West Window, one of the largest stained glass windows most of which date back to the 1500s.
 The chapel offers services Monday thru Saturday that are open to the public.